vestrel00/contacts-android/index.md

 - [Custom data integration](/howto/howto-integrate-custom-data.md).
 - [Broad queries](/howto/howto-query-contacts.md) and [advanced queries](/howto/howto-query-contacts-advanced.md)
   of Contacts and RawContacts from zero or more Accounts.
 [Include only desired fields](/howto/howto-include-only-desired-data.md) in the results (e.g. name and phone number) to conserve CPU and memory.
 Specify matching criteria in an SQL WHERE clause fashion using Kotlin infix functions.
 Order by contact table columns.
   Limit and offset functions.
-- [Insert](/howto/howto-insert-contacts.md) one or more RawContacts with an associated Account, which leads to the insertion of a new Contact subject to automatic aggregation by the Contacts Provider.
+- [Insert](/howto/howto-insert-contacts.md) one or more RawContacts with an associated Account, causing automatic insertion of a new Contact subject to automatic aggregation by the Contacts Provider.
 - [Update](/howto/howto-update-contacts.md) one or more Contacts, RawContacts, and Data.
 - [Delete](/howto/howto-delete-contacts.md) one or more Contacts, RawContacts, and Data.
 - [Query](/howto/howto-query-profile.md), [insert](/howto/howto-insert-profile.md),